sid-shakthivel/sid-shakthivel-blog/posts/GUD.md

 	/*
 		If the node is walkable and not on the closed list closed:
-		Calculate the heuristic cost, and set gcost, hcost, and parent Add if open nodes list doesn't contain it
+		Calculate the heuristic cost, and set gcost, hcost Add if open nodes list doesn't contain it
 	*/